OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

     * 42:50 Add comment

 ## Assignment 1

-* Video 1 and 2 timestamping: Yael and Eliahu Levy

 * Create GitHub repository if you don't have one yet.
 * Add an image or an avatar to your GitHub account.